 Table of Contents

-In this guide, discover 11 expert-backed, fully compliant ways to reduce your corporation tax in 2025, using the latest tax relief schemes, allowable deductions, and tax credits.
+In this guide, discover 11 expert-backed, fully compliant ways to reduce corporation tax in 2026, covering:

 Corporation tax is a direct tax on the taxable profits of UK limited companies, foreign companies with a UK branch, and certain unincorporated associations.
 Taxable profits include trading income, investment returns, and chargeable gains from the sale of business assets.
 All profits are taxable-there’s no tax-free allowance for companies.

-11 Legal Ways to Reduce Corporation Tax Bill
+11 Legal Ways to Reduce Your Corporation Tax Bill

 1. Maximise Allowable Deductions and Legitimate Business Expenses